The Building Diverse Makerspaces Is Now Over

 - Discover STEM for 3rd and 4th grades includes: Science: BrickLAB Zoology Technology: Digital Video Lab Engineering: Discover Cubelets Math: Discover Math

 - Discover STEM for 5th and 6th grades includes: Science: Rollercoaster Physics Technology: Discover Robotics and Programming Engineering: Discover Engineering Math: Renewable Energy

 To keep exploring the possibilities for your own Makerspace, check out these articles:

 - Choosing What’s Best for Your Makerspace

 - The Chemistry of a Safe Makerspace

 - The 7 Makerspace Mandates

 - Choosing What's Best for Your Makerpspace

 Besides those products, we have a 30-year history of working for people in hands-on STEM learning.
 There are a lot of options and products from full curricula to after-school programs to individual activities.
-If you’re interested in exploring any of our products lines, fill out the form below and check the box for a STEMbassador to reach out to you or simply subscribe to stay informed of upcoming notifications, promotions and/or announcements.
+If you’re interested in exploring any of our products lines or joining future webinars, fill out the form below.